kiteswinoujscie/Sense_Cap_S700/README.md

 Distributed under terms of the GPLv3

-This is a driver for weewx that collects data from Sense Cap weather stations using the Sense Cap S700 control module.
+This is a driver for weewx that collects data from Sense Cap weather stations using the Sense Cap S700 control module via RS485

 ===============================================================================